milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 l.
 “Prohibited Practices” has the meaning given in Section 3.a (“Prohibited Practices”).

 m.
-Records” mean books, agreements, access logs, third-party reports, policies, processes, and other records regarding the Processing of Platform Data.
+"Records” mean books, agreements, access logs, third-party reports, policies, processes, and other records regarding the Processing of Platform Data.

 n.
 “Restricted Platform Data” means Platform Data that (i) reasonably can be used to identify a particular User or device; (ii) is accessed using the permissions listed here; or (iii) we otherwise designate as Restricted.
 Notwithstanding the foregoing, Restricted Platform Data does not include data that can be accessed using the permissions listed here.